 The devotees eat only one time a day i.e, in the evening.
 They prepare a sweet dish by themself named Kheer and have it.

-Tritiya: After worshipping the Narayan, the procession along with the Kalash goes to Naag pokhari and Luhiti of the Mulchowk of the Bhaktapur durbar.
+After worshipping the Narayan, the procession along with the Kalash goes to Naag Pokhari and Luhiti of the Mulchowk of the Bhaktapur durbar.
 That after, they go to Batuk Bhairav, Laka Balakhu, Bachala, Dwarikanath, and Badrinath, along with the Santaneshwor temple of Khouma and Khykwali Narayan of Itahhen.

-Bhisma Dwadashi: Go to Changu Narayan temple, enters from the eastern door, and worship.
-While returning stops in front of Ganesh and pay a pray.
+Go to Changu Narayan temple, enter from the eastern door, and worship.
+While returning stop in front of Ganesh and pay a pray.

 No review on this yet.
 Be the first one to review.